pq-code-package/mlkem-native/proofs/cbmc/proof_guide.md

   required
 * EXTERNAL_SAT_SOLVER - should _always_ be "nothing" to prevent CBMC selecting a SAT backend over the selected SMT backend.
 * CBMCFLAGS - additional flags to pass to the final run of CBMC.
 This is normally set to `--smt2` which tells cbmc to run Z3 as its underlying solver.
-Can also be set to `--bitwuzla` which is sometimes better at generaing counter-examples when Z3 fails.
+Can also be set to `--bitwuzla` which is sometimes better at generating counter-examples when Z3 fails.
 * FUNCTION_NAME - set to `XXX` with the `$(MLK_NAMESPACE)` prefix if required
 * CBMC_OBJECT_BITS.
 Normally set to 8, but might need to be increased if CBMC runs out of memory for this proof.